ballerina-guides/integration-tutorials/sending-a-simple-message-to-a-service/README.md

-# Sending a Simple Message to a Service
+# Sending a simple message to a service

-## What you'll build
+## Overview

-Let's develop a service that allows a user to retrieve a list of doctors based on the doctor's specialization (category).
+In this tutorial, we will develop a service that allows a user to retrieve a list of doctors based on the doctor's specialization (category).
 The information about the doctors is retrieved from a separate microservice.

-To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension, and then run the service.
+To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension, and then, run the service.
 The resource will receive the user request, retrieve details from the backend service, and respond to the user request with the relevant doctor details.

 ### Concepts covered

 - REST API
 - HTTP client

-## Let's get started!
+## Develop the application

 ### Step 1: Set up the workspace

-Install [Ballerina Swan Lake](https://ballerina.io/downloads/) and the [Ballerina Swan Lake VSCode extension](https://marketplace.visualstudio.com/items?itemName=wso2.ballerina) on VSCode.
+Install [Ballerina Swan Lake](https://ballerina.io/downloads/) and the [Ballerina Swan Lake VS Code extension](https://marketplace.visualstudio.com/items?itemName=wso2.ballerina) on VS Code.

 ### Step 2: Develop the service

 Follow the instructions given in this section to develop the service.

-1. Create a new Ballerina project using the `bal` command and open it in VSCode.
+1. Create a new Ballerina project using the `bal` command and open it in VS Code.

 ```bash
 $ bal new sending-a-simple-message-to-a-service